crobiny/PHBS_BlockChain_2018/README.md

 #### 3.1.2 Improved Coinjoin: Darksend

 Darksend
-* Merge multiple transactions into one transaction
+* Merges multiple transactions into one transaction
-* Use the same face value of 0.1DASH, 1DASH, 10DASH and 100DASH
+* Uses the same face value of 0.1DASH, 1DASH, 10DASH and 100DASH
-* Involve at least 3 transactions
+* Involves at least 3 transactions
 ![](darksend.png)

 *Fig 2.
 When 3 users'funds are merged into one common transaction, users will export funds in a new disrupted form.*